LukeLIN-web/LukeLIN-web.github.io/_pages/about.md

 I’m a first year CS MS/PhD Student at [King Abdullah University of Science and Technology](https://www.kaust.edu.sa/en), advised by Prof. [Marco Canini](https://mcanini.github.io/).
 I I obtained my bachelor degree from [Zhejiang University](https://www.zju.edu.cn/) in 2022.
 I have obtained Second-Class Scholarships in 2020&2021, with no more than 8% of students awarded.
 My research interests include Machine Learning System and Graph Neural Networks.

+In my normal life, I have great passions in frisbee and writing.

 ## Education